-4.3.5 Research Proficiency Examination (RPE)
+4.3.6 Research Proficiency Examination (RPE)

-The purpose of the Research Proficiency Examination is to ascertain the breadth and depth of the student's preparation to undertake a significant original research investigation.
+The purpose of the Research Proficiency Examination is to ascertain the student's preparation to undertake a significant original research investigation.

-By the end of the third semester since admission into the Ph.D. program6 an RPE Committee will have been formed for each student and an agreement reached on a research project.
-(M.S. students who were admitted to the Ph.D. program after passing the qualifying examination must form the RPE committee by the end of their first semester in the Ph.D. program.)
+By the end of the third semester since admission into the Ph.D. program an RPE Committee should be formed by each student and an agreement reached on a research project.
 The project should be described by a one-page abstract which is signed by the student and the Committee's members and submitted to the Graduate Program Director.
 The abstract should describe a research area and, as narrowly as possible, a problem in that area.
 A list of relevant publications should be attached to the abstract.
 With the approval of the Committee a student may change the project description, but a change does not imply any deadline extension for taking the RPE.